NewPage Corporation

 competitive companies

-in Finland, Sweden and Germany.
+that were in Finland, Sweden and Germany.
+Not with

 installed hundreds of systems worldwide with its installation at